40-percent/40percent-wiki/why.md

 ## Example keymap

-The easier 40% boards to start with are those 12 or 13 keys wide; many people find no reason to go smaller later on.
-This size provides familiar side columns and can provide base layer arrows and modifiers.
-Yet it still allows more efficient layer-based alternatives that can be grown into.
-As an example, the Hillside's default keymap has two central thumb keys that give easy access to two additional layers.
+As an example, the Hillside's default keymap has the core parts of familiar side columns, base layer arrow keys, and two central thumb keys that give easy access to two additional layers.
 On those layers, numbers and symbols have familiar locations, function keys line the bottom row, and navigation and editing keys line the nav/edit layer's home row.
-This keymap was designed for easier initial use.
+The keymap was designed with familiar elements for easier initial use but also with more efficient layer-based alternatives that can be grown into.

 <img src="image/hillside_keymap.png" width=700>